 The first and second series of these workshops is now underway.
 Sign up to our mailing list below to be notified when the third series is announced.

 The Hauora experience is a 4-week research placement in which students in their second semester of their Bachelor of Nursing Māori degree can shadow a research team or participate in a research project.
 This initiative is designed to provide both a “hands on” hauora (health) research experience for tauira (students) and to increase researcher engagement with Māori.

-Intake 1: Starting May 2nd 2022 with presentation day scheduled for 1st June
+This year's programme started May 2nd 2022 with presentation day scheduled for 1st June.

 Manaaki sessions for researchers and clinicians

 Who are you as a Tiriti partner and how does Te Tiriti apply to your research and/or clinical work?
 The manaaki sessions are a safe online space for both Māori and non-Māori alike to participate in open discussions around our understandings and experiences of Te Tiriti.
 More information and registration can be found on our events page.

 For research groups wanting to work with Māori or require assistance to ensure that a grant/project is responsive to and inclusive of a Māori perspective, one-on-one assistance and advice will be available by request.
 This includes project design advice and document preparation services.

 School outreach programme